Kiran7007/Interview-Preparation/README.md

 -   **How to handle multiple network calls using Retrofit?** <br/>
     In Retrofit, we can call the operations asynchronously by using enqueue() method where as to call operations synchronously, we can use execute() method.
 In addition, we can use zip() operator from RxJava to perform multiple network calls using Retrofit library.

--   **What is the role of Presenter in MVP?** <br/>
-    The Presenter is responsible to act as the middle man between View and Model.
-It retrieves data from the Model and returns it formatted to the View.
-But unlike the typical MVC, it also decides what happens when you interact with the View.

--   **What is the advantage of MVVM over MVP?** <br/>
-    In MVP, Presenter is responsible for view data updates as well as data operations where as in MVVM, ViewModel does not hold any reference to View.
-It is the View's responsibility to pick the changes from ViewModel.
-This helps in writing more maintainable test cases since ViewModel does not depend upon View.

 -   **When to use AsyncTask and when to use services?** <br/>
     Services are useful when you want to run code even when your application's Activity isn't open.
 AsyncTask is a helper class used to run some code in a separate thread and publish results in main thread.
 Usually AsyncTask is used for small operations and services are used for long running operations.